 Anyway, I can’t wait to share with you and hopefully help someone with my nonsense blatherings on.
 I am seasoned in baby rearing, exploring teen rearing, loving the tween-before-she-turns-into-an-eyeroller rearing, devouring the sweet little boy snuggles and gross jokes rearing.
 I also know a thing or two about divorce and am three years into navigating co-parenting and life afterward.
 It’s pretty trying, but darn-it if it isn’t soul strengthening.
 Every day is a new test.
 Literally.
 I keep a journal and have learned a ton about hindsight being 20/20.
 Luckily, the kids seem to be adjusting pretty well and we all laugh a great deal and I guess that’s what matters.
 Laughter and sleep.
 My two favorite things.
-Wait, add coffee, wine, sushi, Star Wars, elephants (they’re matriarchal, you know), unicorns, dogs (I have three) and bearded men (lookin’ at you, honeypie; my man, my rock, my hero, my Matthew).
+Wait, add coffee, wine, sushi, Star Wars, elephants (they’re matriarchal, you know), unicorns, and dogs (I have three).

 Nice to meet you!
 Share with me, will you?